ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 # Development

+There were several different steps in planning that were taken to ensure that everyone was on the same page throughout the development process.

 ## Parts of Game Sketch

 To gain a sense of the overall game, the storyline, scene and functionality were mapped relative to world, seed/hook, emotion, goal, suspense, obstacle, interaction/feedback, rules and levels.